Lacrymology/states/tightvncserver/doc/pillar.rst

 tightvncserver:resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Screen resolution when VNC run
+Screen resolution that show in VNC viewer when access to VNC server